• Skip to primary navigation

 Hands kneading chocolate cookie dough on a piece of parchment paper.

-Once the dough has come together, lay out a piece of parchment paper and dust with about 2 teaspoons of cocoa powder.
+STEP 3: Once the cookie dough has come together, lay out a piece of parchment paper and dust with about 2 teaspoons of cocoa powder.
 Knead the dough 4-6 times until it is smooth and not sticky.

 A rolling pin being used to roll out thin mint cookie dough into a sheet.